Insprill/intellectual/README.md

 - [ ] Annotation support
 - [ ] More robust error handling
 - [ ] Theme support
+- [ ] Show artists' work on their page.
 - [ ] Better accessibility
 - [ ] Support for more lyric sources